Choosing Your Major

 The Perfect Major

-“What should I major in?” and “what are my career options with this major?” are common questions among students.
+“What should I major in?” and “What are my career options with this major?” are common questions among students.
 The truth is, there are many answers.
-There is no perfect major for most career fields, though obviously certain majors do lend themselves more easily to certain fields.
+There is no perfect major for most career fields, but certain majors lend themselves more easily to particular fields.

-A thoughtfully executed liberal arts education will equip you with the foundational knowledge and skills to pursue your career goals, and to flexibly adapt to changes in industries, technologies, and job requirements over time.
+A thoughtfully executed liberal arts education will equip you with the foundational knowledge and skills to pursue your career goals and flexibly adapt to changes in industries, technologies, and job requirements over time.

-To learn more about common paths pursued by those who major in specific areas, try the website What can I do with this major?
+To learn more about common paths pursued by those who major in specific areas, visit our What can I do with this major? page.

 Making Your Selection